Having children and raising a family can be expensive. There are a number of schemes to support families.

 Local Support Payments

-- live in one of the boroughs listed above, or have been housed elsewhere by one of those boroughs
+- live in Hammersmith & Fulham, or have been housed elsewhere by the council

 - not have more than £1,000 savings, and not have had more than two LSPs in the last 12 months

-If you think that you may be entitled to a payment you can apply here.
-You can apply online:
+If you think that you may be entitled to a payment you can apply online.

 After receiving housing benefit, if you are still in financial difficulty due to a shortfall between your benefit entitlement and the rent you are charged, you can apply for a discretionary housing payment (DHP).